California wildfires: How and why did fire hydrants run dry across Los Angeles?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-As Los Angeles battles multiple fast-moving wildfires, emergency officials have faced a nightmare sitaution: fire hydrants that have run out of water.
+As Los Angeles battles multiple fast-moving wildfires, emergency officials have faced a nightmare situation: fire hydrants running out of water.

 At some point this week, up to 20 per cent of the city’s hydrants went dry, according to LA mayor Karen Bass.
-And as of Thursday night, firefighters had stopped tapping into hydrants at all.
+And on Thursday night, firefighters had stopped tapping into hydrants at all.

 “Right now, we’re not utilizing the hydrants,” Kristin M. Crowley, chief of the Los Angeles Fire Department, said Thursday.

-By Friday, California Governor Gavin Newsom called for an independent investigation into the hydrant issue.
+By Friday, California Governor Gavin Newsom had called for an independent investigation into the hydrant issue.

 “We need answers to ensure this does not happen again and we have every resource available to fight these catastrophic fires,” he wrote in a statement on X.